 A company purchased a laptop worth RM1,500.00 three years ago.
 Currently the company has given the laptop to one of his business partners.
-For the purpose of accounting GST, the company has to use open market value of the goods now where the value of the goods is RM450.00, i.e. the value of the goods has depreciated.
-In this example, the company does not have to account for output tax on the gift because the value of the goods is less than RM500.00.
-(Gift rule applicable).
+For the purpose of accounting GST, the company has to use open market value of the goods.